What is the Professional Development Program?

 3. EDUCATION AND TRAINING

-The promotion of education and training opportunities amongst members is a major objective of the Career and Welfare Program.
+The promotion of education and training opportunities amongst members is a major objective of the Professional Development Program.
 This is being achieved through several initiatives including:

 - Provision of Education and Training Grants